 Commencement Graduate and Guest Ticket Pick-up dates and times:

-Graduates who are unable to pick up their commencement tickets during distribution hours and do not want their tickets mailed to them may designate someone to pick up their regalia on their behalf.
+Graduates who are unable to pick up their commencement tickets during distribution hours and do not want their tickets mailed to them may designate someone to pick up their ticket and their guest tickets on their behalf.
 In order to do so, please provide that information in the RSVP form.
 Alternately, you may send your consent via email from your Regent email account to firstname.lastname@example.org.
-The must specify your name, your student ID or DOB, and the name of the individual being permitted to pick up your tickets.
-Please be sure that you inform the individual picking up your regalia that s/he will be asked to present photo ID.
+You must specify your name, your student ID or DOB, and the name of the individual being permitted to pick up your tickets.
+Please be sure that you inform the individual picking up your tickets that s/he will be asked to present photo ID.

 If you have submitted a graduation application for Fall 2018, Spring 2019, or Summer 2019, you will be able to list your special accommodations when you RSVP for Commencement.